-2) Validation of Business Continuity System
+2 Validation of Business Continuity System

-- The FSA will check whether financial institutions are adequately prepared and able to continue the minimum required operation in a crisis event, including the following. - i) Whether financial institutions set up solid business continuity systems sufficiently assuming major risks, such as earthquakes and other natural disasters, pandemic influenza, and large electricity blackouts - ii) Whether financial institutions review their BCPs in light of experiences in major natural disasters and system glitches in the past, discussion results at Central Disaster Prevention Council, etc. - The FSA will confirm whether business continuity could remain unaffected at system centers and other key business bases.
-More specifically, the FSA will confirm whether financial institutions and their outsourcees check the preparation of BCPs, the establishment of private power generators and back-up centers, and training for securing the effectiveness of BCPs as necessary. - Additionally, the FSA will confirm whether financial institutions that offer Internet banking services have an adequate business continuity system in case of emergency.
-Particularly, for banks providing Internet banking services as their primary business, in view of the shortage in manned branch offices, the FSA will check whether those Internet banks establish necessary procedures to offer alternative services, under the transition to back up systems, such as receipts and payments over-the-counter and foreign currency transfer at other financial institutions. - Further, the FSA will check whether financial institutions take security measures for cyber-attacks, prepare systems in case of emergency, including those to minimize damage upon attack, and establish a monitoring and reporting system, etc.
+- The FSA will check whether financial institutions are adequately prepared and able to continue the minimum required operation in a crisis event, including the following. - i) Whether financial institutions set up solid business continuity systems sufficiently assuming major risks, such as earthquakes and other natural disasters, pandemic influenza, and large electricity blackouts - ii) Whether financial institutions review their BCPs in light of experiences in major natural disasters and system glitches in the past, discussion results at the Central Disaster Prevention Council, etc. - The FSA will confirm whether business continuity could remain unaffected at system centers and other key business bases.
+More specifically, the FSA will confirm whether financial institutions and their outsourcees check the preparation of BCPs, the establishment of private power generators and back-up centers, and training for securing the effectiveness of BCPs as necessary. - Additionally, the FSA will confirm whether financial institutions that offer Internet banking services have an adequate business continuity system in case of emergency. - Further, the FSA will check whether financial institutions take security measures for cyber-attacks, prepare systems in case of emergency, including those to minimize damage upon attack, and establish a monitoring and reporting system, etc.